danielschwensen/danielschwensen.github.io/_posts/2025-03-16-install_homebrew_on_macOS.md

 By following these steps, Homebrew will be added to your PATH, ensuring that you can use the brew command and access the software installed via Homebrew seamlessly.

+# Verify Installation

-# Verify Installation: After installation, confirm that Homebrew is set up correctly by running:
+After installation, confirm that Homebrew is set up correctly by running:
 ```
 brew doctor
 ```